 In 1952, Dick Kelty began making backpacks in his garage for friends.
 He made welded frames while his wife sewed.
 Kelty backpacks were utilized by the First American ascent on Mount Everest West Ridge in 1963.
 By the late 70s, Kelty was making Gore-Tex clothing and six new daypacks.
 In the early 90s, Kelty began creating child carriers.
 By 1999, Kelty expanded the kid carrier line to 6 designs.

-The PerfectFit is significantly more comfortable to wear than the previous Kelty base pack earning a 9 of 10 for parent comfort.
+The PerfectFit is significantly more comfortable to wear than the previous Kelty base pack.

 This pack is a comfy fit with nicely padded straps and a thick waistband (below left) with enough adjustment to sit on your hips.
-Both straps have a stiff structure to help support baby's weight but it isn't as substantial as the Kelty PerfectFit Elite.
+Both straps have a stiff structure to help support the baby's weight but it isn't as substantial as other Keltys.